-Any legislation in this area, such as the Data Protection Act, or the forthcoming General Data Protection Regulations, must be observed.
+Any legislation in this area, such as the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018, must be observed.
 Please also refer to the Community Car Scheme Data Protection Policy for further detailed information.

 It is important to recognise the difference between secrecy - which is an unwillingness to disclose information for any reason - and confidentiality which is based on a reasoned concern for protecting the interest of the User (as defined below).
 Working to a confidentiality policy means only disclosing information with consent (see below) and when it is necessary to do so, allowing discussion and consultation within these boundaries.